We’ve already discussed why you need a customer journey map. If you don’t feel up to reading that article, consider these two statistics:

 - Customer journey mapping results in a 54% greater return on marketing.

 - Customer-centric companies are 60% more profitable.

-It makes sense as the point of customer journey mapping, or customer experience mapping, is to understand what your customers want, where you aren’t delivering, and how to bridge the gap between expectations and reality.
+These stats make sense because the point of customer journey mapping, or customer experience mapping, is to understand what your customers want, where you aren’t delivering and how to bridge the gap between expectations and reality.
 Naturally, this increases your conversion rates.

-Now, you’re probably wondering: “Okay, so how do we make this thing happen?”
+Now, you’re probably wondering: “How do we make this thing happen?”